sevenwestmedia-labs/nx-plugins/libs/typescript-project-references/README.md

 If you want to publish the library remove `"private": true` from package.json.

-Because `main` serves two purposes, one for TypeScript project references (`out-dist/index.js`) and the published package (`dist/index.js`) this generator comes with a prepack and postpublish step to update the references in package.json.
+Because `main` serves two purposes, one for TypeScript project references (`out-dist/index.js`) and the published package (`dist/index.js`) output.
+The generator sets up "publicConfig" which is respected by PNPM and possibly other tools when publishing.

-See scripts/prepack.js and scripts/postpack.js

 ## Executors